jose-a-dlc05/jose-a-dlc05/README.md

 <h1 align="left">Hey Whats up! 👋🏽 I'm Jose</h1>
-<h3 align="left">My name is Jose De La Cruz and I'm a full-stack developer with experience in React, GraphQL, Node and SQL.
+<h3 align="left">My name is Jose De La Cruz and I'm a full-stack developer with experience in React, GraphQL, Node and TypeScript.
 With former experience as a business analyst, I collect requirements and translate them into actionable items that could be achieved through code.</h3>

-- 🔭 I’m currently working on a college course review app and implementing some CI/CD. **Invoice App**
+- 🔭 I’m currently working on a Chat AI app with Authentication and Profile Management. **AIfred Pennyworth**

-- 🌱 I’m currently learning **More React, GraphQL and Prisma**
+- 🌱 I’m currently learning **AWS and LLMs**

-- 💬 Ask me about **react or any projects being built with it.
+- 💬 Ask me about **React or any projects being built with it.
 I am always willing to help and learn more.**

-- ⚡ Fun fact **Outside of coding some of my favorite things to do are watch comedy shows and foreign movies, stay active working out and playing basketball and even dabble in kickboxing here and there.**
+- ⚡ What else am I up to **Studying for a nutrition coaching certification**

 ### Connect with me:
 [<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/jose-a-dlc05)